tvdboom/ATOM/docs_sources/user_guide/data_management.md

   The training set in the current [branch](#branches) can be accessed through the `train` attribute.
 It's features and target can be accessed through `X_train` and `y_train` respectively.
-* The **test set** is used to evaluate the models in the pipeline.
+* The **test set** is used to evaluate the models.
 The model scores on this set give an indication on how the model performs on new data.
 The test set can be accessed through the `test` attribute.
 It's features and target can be accessed through `X_test` and `y_test` respectively.
 * The **holdout set** is an optional, separate set that should only be used to evaluate the final model's performance.
 Create this set when you are going to use the test set for an intermediate validation step.